hansmaad/chartist-plugin-zoom/README.md

   pointClipOffset: 5  // Offset from chart rect that will be used for the point clip mask.
                       // Should be equal to the radius of .ct-point points.
   noClipY: false      // Only clip the x axis.
+  autoZoomY: false    // Auto zoom y axis.
+Can be set to true/false or object {high: false/true, low: false/true}.
 };
 ```